Publishing a Static Site

 description |

-string | Injected as <meta name="description"> for SEO |
+string | -- | <meta name="description"> for SEO |

 layout |

-string | Per-page layout override (docs, blog, minimal, or custom) |
+string | global | Per-page layout override |

 assets |

-boolean | Enable asset copying for this page.
-Required unless --default-assets is used |
+boolean | -- | Enable asset copying for this page |

 retina |

-boolean | Apply retina styling to all images on this page |
+boolean | -- | Override global retina setting for this page |

 draft |

-boolean | Exclude from output unless --include-drafts is passed |
+boolean | false | Exclude unless --include-drafts |

 date |

-string | Date for blog-style display and RSS feed ordering |
+string | -- | Date for blog display and RSS ordering |

-Slash Commands for Front Matter
+Slash Commands

 - /Public -- toggle

-public: true/falsein front matter - /Layout -- cycle through
+public: true/false - /Layout -- cycle through

-docs,blog,minimallayouts - /Retina -- toggle
+docs,blog,minimal - /Retina -- toggle

 retina: true/false - /Assets -- toggle